 This professional development course focuses on evolving, encouraging and refining your existing vocal, acting and dance skills and presenting this to the wider Musical Theatre Industry.
 The part-time nature of the course allows you to continue your regular work whilst taking the opportunity to develop and polish your skills.
 The primary objective of the course is to prepare you for work and for auditions, build your confidence and build an excellent audition folder.
 You will be exposed to industry professionals who will help you work towards your goal of building a successful and extensive career.

-You will be on a dynamic and rigorous schedule over an intensive 7 months.
-A key ethos of our training is allowing you to focus and develop in accordance with your individual needs.
+You will be on a dynamic and rigorous schedule over the year.
+The key ethos of our training is allowing you to focus and develop in accordance with your individual needs.
 You will be working with eminent theatre practitioners including Directors, Musical Directors, Vocal Coaches, Choreographers, Casting Directors, Agents, Composers, and Performers.
 You will take part in an Industry Showcase in Central London at the end of this process, in front of an invited audience of Casting Directors and Agents.

 WHO SHOULD APPLY

 Acting lies at the heart of every good Musical Theatre Performance.
 This course will build on your previous training and experience.
-You will look at a variety of acting approaches and techniques with a number of expert Practitioners, Directors, Voice Teachers and Writers.
+You will look at a variety of acting approaches and techniques with a number of expert Practitioners, Directors and Voice Teachers.
 There will be a focus on integrating skills to prepare you for the professional industry.
 You will also consider your casting and marketing strategy as a professional artist.

 Areas of Work Include: